jordlevy/openanimalrescue-backend/README.md

 ### Acknowledgements

-This project is powered by Serverless. 💪 A huge thanks to their team for their amazing work in making serverless applications accessible and efficient.
+This project is powered by AWS CDK. 💪 A huge thanks to their team for their amazing work in making serverless applications accessible and efficient.